jlcarr/LeetCode/README.md

 - **Memory**: 16.7 MB
 - **Solution**: One pass to get both diagonals works, and checking if the square matrix is an odd size to remove the second use of the center element.

+### Problem 1601
+- **Name**: Maximum Number of Achievable Transfer Requests
+- **Runtime**: 2937 ms
+- **Memory**: 16.4 MB
+- **Solution**: This is a linear 0-1 optimization problem with equality contraints.
+Pretty sure this is NP-hard, so we have to do a brute-force check of all possibilities, which works for the problem's bounds.
+Interestingly this problem is equivalues to finding a set of disjoint cycles within the multi-graph of the greatest cumulative length.

 ### Problem 1603
 - **Name**: Design Parking System
 - **Runtime**: 139 ms